-- Student re-sitting, re-submitting part of the tasks where successful understanding has not been demonstrated in the initial task. - Teacher provides additional support and clarification and then asks the student to rewrite one or more sections. - Teacher provides additional support and asks the student to new question to prove their understanding. - Teacher provides additional support and then allows the student to complete same or new questions using their textbook. - Student demonstrating understanding in other ways: - student self-correcting task; - mind-map; - graphic organiser or - completing the task orally.
+- Student re-sitting, re-submitting part of the tasks where successful understanding has not been demonstrated in the initial task. - Teacher provides additional support and clarification and then asks the student to re-write one or more sections. - Teacher provides additional support and asks the student to answer new questions to prove their understanding. - Teacher provides additional support and then allows the student to complete same or new questions using their textbook. - Student demonstrating understanding in other ways: - student self-correcting task; - mind-map; - graphic organiser or - completing the task orally.

-The teacher draws on other work done throughout the learning sequence of teaching

-(class notes, work sheets and exercises) and uses these in conjunction with assessment task to support the student to demonstrates satisfactory skills and knowledge
+The teacher draws on other work done throughout the learning sequence of teaching (class notes, work sheets and exercises) and uses these in conjunction with assessment task to support the student to demonstrates satisfactory skills and knowledge.
+Note that the teacher is only able to use work completed in class for this purpose due to VCAA authentication rules.
+This is another reason why consistent attendance and engagement at school is crucial.

-When a student redeems an Assessment Task, the reported result will be changed to a Satisfactory but the original mark will not change as VCAA guidelines clearly stipulate that students are not permitted to resubmit to improve a school-based assessment score.
+When a student redeems an assessment task, the reported result will be changed to a Satisfactory but the original numerical score will not change as VCAA guidelines clearly stipulate that students are not permitted to resubmit to improve a school-based assessment score.

-Students who have made no effort to attempt a task, with no valid reason, will not be given an 'N'.
+Students who have made no effort to attempt a task, with no valid reason, will be given an 'N'.